 Students can now order a transcript through MY YU.
 Please refer to the Transcript Ordering Procedures for step by step instructions.
 Please make sure you read carefully the information regarding ordering an electronic email (PDF) transcript.
 If there are pending issues such as grading, degree conferral, outside coursework, etc., it may be necessary to review your unofficial transcript beforehand to ensure aesthetical content.

-In order to be considered for degree conferral, you must submit an Application for Graduation to the Office of the Registrar by the deadlines listed below.
-Doctoral students who wish to receive a Masters degree en route must also complete the Graduation Application by the appropriate deadline.
+In order to be considered for degree conferral, you must submit a Graduation Application (PDF) to the Office of the Registrar by the deadlines listed below.
+All doctoral students are required to apply for and obtain a Master's en route degree en route.
 Degrees are conferred September 30th, January 31st, June 30th, and August 31st of each year.
 In order to be eligible for a degree, you must complete all program requirements by the degree date.
 For doctoral students, this includes but is not limited to completion of all required coursework, externships, internships, passing the oral defense, completion of all revisions, and submission of a research project/dissertation.

 Students who plan to defend must schedule their oral defense with the Psychology Office at least 2 weeks in advance of their oral defense date.
 Students who plan to graduate should schedule their oral defense early enough to have time to work on revisions and submit their research project/dissertation before the degree date.

 All Ph.D students are required to submit a dissertation for binding.
-The dissertation must be formatted according to the Dissertation Formatting Guidelines.
-After you pass your oral defense and your revisions have been approved by your chairperson, please email a copy of your formatted dissertation to Jeannine Englert, Assistant Registrar (firstname.lastname@example.org).
+The dissertation must be formatted according to the Dissertation Formatting Guidelines (PDF).
+After you pass your oral defense and your revisions have been approved by your chairperson, please email a copy of your formatted dissertation to Tara Kent, Assistant Registrar (firstname.lastname@example.org).
 She will review the dissertation and let you know of any additional changes.

-Once Ms. Englert has approved your dissertation, please follow the Printing Instructions for submitting copies of your dissertation and the required paperwork.
-Along with the copies of your dissertation, you will need to submit the Mailing Address Form and the 2012-2013 UMI Agreement.
-For assistance deciding which publishing options to choose, please read the UMI Publishing Options Guide.
+Once Ms. Kent has approved your dissertation, please follow the Printing Instructions (PDF) for submitting copies of your dissertation and the required paperwork.
+Along with the copies of your dissertation, you will need to submit the Mailing Address Form (PDF) and the 2012-2013 UMI Agreement (PDF).
+For assistance deciding which publishing options to choose, please read the UMI Publishing Options Guide (PDF).
 There is a $350 fee that is required upon submission of your dissertation and paperwork.